The Best $3000 Ultra-Extreme Gaming PC Build – February 2023

 Operating System –

-$139 The Guru’s TipThis is absolutely the OS you want on your system to take full advantage of the Intel 13th-Gen CPU!
+$139 The Guru’s TipThis is absolutely the OS you want on your system to take full advantage of a modern gaming system!

 Optional Products